Mathemodica/ModelicaPowerSystemBook/Compensation.md

   - You can obtain a ratio of (Y x 0.499) of the whole income of the e-book, where Y: an approximated contribution ratio at least 5% or 10% or 15%, ...
 (Y is divisable by 5)
   - ...

-*Warning*: Current income is low and barely equalize the current fees of overleaf.com
+*Warning*: Current income barely equalizes the current fees of overleaf.com

 ### Contact us